Tramadol Side Effects and Signs of Addiction

 Damage to the Body

 When dependence and addiction occur with tramadol, and the medication is misused for too long, potentially irreversible damage can be caused.
-Tramadol-induced oxidative stress and hepatotoxicity are two risks associated with tramadol addiction, especially in those addicted for 10-11 months.17
+Tramadol-induced oxidative stress and hepatotoxicity are two risks associated with this addiction.

-Hepatotoxicity is a highly concerning consequence of tramadol addiction, as it causes injury to the liver.
+Hepatotoxicity is a highly concerning consequence of tramadol addiction that causes injury to the liver.
 The liver can regenerate, meaning it can repair itself after damage.
 However, if too much of the liver is damaged, it is unable to repair itself.

-The amount of damage to the liver depends on how long tramadol is misused and the amount of tramadol taken at one time.
-If you feel that you may be experiencing hepatotoxicity for a tramadol addiction, please call 800-934-1582(Who Answers?) to find a rehab program, or speak with your medical professional.
+The amount of damage to the liver depends on how long tramadol is misused and the amount taken at one time.
+If you feel that you may be experiencing hepatotoxicity from a tramadol addiction, please call 800-934-1582(Sponsored) to find a rehab program or speak with your medical professional.

 Treatment for Tramadol Addiction

 If an addiction has developed to tramadol, necessary detoxification will need to be done.
-During this time, withdrawal symptoms may be experienced, but most patients recover completely without any long-term health effects.
+During this time, you may experience withdrawal symptoms, but most patients recover completely without any long-term health effects.
 In addition to withdrawal management, a full suite of rehab services is available for tramadol addiction treatment.

-Always feel free to call 800-934-1582(Who Answers?) if you have any more questions or concerns about tramadol use, or if you are seeking guidance and support for tramadol addiction.
+Always feel free to call 800-934-1582(Sponsored) if you have any more questions or concerns about this medication, or if you are seeking guidance and support for tramadol addiction.

 the Take-Away